See it in action on the hev-shop demo store.

 Query the hev layer docs.
 Use when the user asks about Layer — the

-the pull-through document cache, warm jobs, scans, result count,
+the document cache, warm jobs, scans (filter, full-text, and radius),

 snapshots, pipelines, UDFs, the Index/InfraRules/Pipeline/Function